SublimeText-Markdown/MarkdownEditing/docs/linting.md

     ## Header 2

-Rationale: Aside from asthetic reasons, some parsers, including kramdown, will not parse headers that don't have a blank line before, and will parse them as regular text.
+Rationale: Aside from aesthetic reasons, some parsers, including kramdown, will not parse headers that don't have a blank line before, and will parse them as regular text.